Clean Water Rule: Trump administration

 Donald Trump, as part of his 2016 presidential campaign had set a goal of repealing or weakening the WOTUS rule, and once in office, began to act on that pledge, stating that the rule was a "massive power grab" by the government on farmers, home owners, and land commissioners, stalling economic growth.
 On February 28, 2017 Trump signed an executive order directing EPA to review the Clean Water Rule for conflicts with his economic growth agenda.
 On March 6, 2017 the Trump administration announced its intent to review and rescind or revise the rule.
 The Trump administration's choice for the EPA water chief, David Ross, represented the state of Wyoming in 2015 in a lawsuit against EPA's interpretation of WOTUS.

 On February 16, 2017 Trump signed a law disapproving and vacating the Stream Protection Rule.
 The rule, published by the Office of Surface Mining Reclamation and Enforcement on December 20, 2016 with just 31 days left in the Obama Administration's term of office, regulated mountaintop removal mining sites.
 In January 2018 EPA formally suspended the 2015 WOTUS regulation and announced plans to issue a new version later in 2018.
 Fifteen states, two cities and several environmental organizations have challenged EPA's suspension in several lawsuits.

 EPA and USACE published a proposed rule on February 14, 2019 that would revise the WOTUS definition.
 The Trump administration formally announced that the WOTUS rule had been repealed on September 12, 2019, to take effect within weeks.
 A replacement rule for the Clean Water Rule was issued by the Trump administration on January 23, 2020 (published April 21, 2020), which further rolled back protection on certain wetlands and streams and eliminated requirements for landowners to get EPA approval for certain modification of their own lands.
 The Natural Resources Defense Council and other environmental groups sued to block the new rule.

 On August 30, 2021, the United States District Court for the District of Arizona threw out the 2020 replacement rule in Pasqua Yaqui Tribe et al v.
 EPA.
 The court stated that EPA made serious procedural errors in its issuance of the 2020 rule and that implementation of the rule would lead to "serious environmental harm."

 Biden administration

 In June 2021 the administration of President Joe Biden described "significant environmental degradation" from hundreds of recently-initiated development projects that were not subject to regulatory approval because of the 2019 repeal.
-In an announcement the EPA said it planned initiate a new rulemaking to reverse the 2019/2020 rule.
-On December 30, 2022, the EPA and the Army Corps of Engineers released a pre-publication notice of a new definition of WOTUS, which will become final 60 days after publication in the Federal Register, which is the official journal of the US federal government containing federal agency rules, proposed rules, and public notices.
+In an announcement EPA said it planned initiate a new rulemaking to reverse the 2019/2020 rule and restore the 2015 regulation widening the scope of federal jurisdiction over waterways.
+USACE and EPA published a new definition of WOTUS, returning to the definition in the pre-2015 regulations, on January 18, 2023.
+The rule took effect on March 20, 2023.
+However, on May 25, 2023, the restored policy would again be rolled back after the U.S. Supreme Court ruled that the EPA cannot regulate waters in the United States which have been isolated from larger bodies of water.